The Fine Arts at CCS

 All students, K-12, at Cary Christian School have opportunities to participate in fine arts programs, either through regularly scheduled classes or electives.

 The arts are a vibrant and rich expression of God’s creation in all of its joy, sorrow, dark, light, tragedy, and comedy.
-CCS students may study music (band, chorus, music appreciation), theater (acting, directing, production), visual arts (drawing, painting, printing, photography, graphic design), creative writing, and film.
+CCS students may study music (band, chorus, music appreciation), theater (acting, directing, production), visual arts (drawing, painting, printing, photography, graphic design), and film.

 Band students regularly audition for, and perform with, regional and state orchestra and bands.
 The band classes hold two concerts a year, both in the Logic and Rhetoric schools.
 Almost half of the upper school performs with the Concert Choirs and a select group of students tour and perform with the Chamber Choir.
 Past tours have included trips to Washington, New York, and New Orleans.
 Both Logic and Rhetoric school choirs hold two full concerts a year.